 Considering your options and forming conclusions will increase the technical aspects of your cabling management strategy.

 Develop Your Structure and Organization

-It may sound simple, but your new cabling structures need to be documented and labeled.
-Proactive action for your cabling systems organization can save you, facility workers, and technicians much work later on in repairs and development.
+It may sound simple, but your new cabling structures must be documented and labeled.
+Proactive action for your cabling systems organization can save you, facility workers, and technicians much work later in repairs and development.

-Including elements as simple as horizontal and vertical wire managers as well as labeling systems, make sure you find a system that works for your unique situation and answers: what the cables are, what they coordinate to, where they go, in which deployment they’re used, and where they are installed.
-Ensure that documentation, thus, covers the installation of connections, ports, and cable types.
+Including elements as simple as horizontal and vertical wire managers as well as labeling systems, make sure you find a plan that works for your unique situation and answers: what the cables are, what they coordinate to, where they go, in which deployment they're used, and where they are installed.
+Ensure that documentation thus covers the installation of connections, ports, and cable types.

 The same DCIM software that aided your development of virtualized floor plans can further help your ongoing documentation needs.
 You can access such data through its functionality and easily see available ports, find solutions for a network switch, and much more.

-Cable management strategies don’t have to be complex, but their effects on the overall performance, upkeep, and development of your data center are tangible.
+Cable management strategies don't have to be complex, but their effects on your data center's overall performance, upkeep, and development are tangible.